StevenBlack/nhl-rs/readme.md

 National Hockey League (NHL) stats as I like 'em.

-The `nhl` executable is a simple command-line tool that fetches the current NHL standings or schedule, and displays them in a table format.
+`nhl` a CLI that fetches the current NHL standings or schedule, and displays them in a table format in the command window.

+## Motivation

+I want to see NHL standings that clearly show team rankings despite differences in games played.

+I find ranking teams by points, as traditional in media, isn't great because of discrepancies in games played.
+Also some NHL games end up worth 3-points, and others just 2-points.
+With the league running at about .550 win percentage, I feel it makes more sense to rank teams in terms of *wins minus losses*.

+**What's wrong with win percentage?**

+Win percentage isn't universally available in NHL standings, and win percentage is never clear how many games separate two teams.
+With *wins minus losses*, the number of games separating teams is abundantly clear.

 ## Usage